Sean PADI Divemaster Aussie Divers Phuket

 What I look for when Employing a Scuba Diving Instructor.
 Tips from the boss

-Here are some tips about what I, the boss looks for when I am employing a scuba diving instructor.
+Here are some tips about what I, the boss, look for when I am employing a scuba diving instructor.

 How to get your Scuba Diving Curriculum Vitae (CV) taken seriously

 Being a PADI Scuba Diving instructor is one of the best jobs in the world.
-Given that PADI has dive centres in 186 countries around the globe, this could give a dive instructor the opportunity to travel and work.
-I don’t think there is a dive instructor out there that does not dream of working their way around the world and diving in exotic locations.
+Given that PADI has dive centres in 186 countries around the globe, this could allow a dive instructor to travel and work.
+I don’t think there is a dive instructor out there who does not dream of working their way around the world and diving in exotic locations as they travel.

-However, with over 170,000 PADI Pros already out there and 1,000’s of new divemasters and instructors coming through each year, only the best will be able to fulfill the dream.
+However, with over 170,000 PADI Pros already out there and 1,000s of new divemasters and instructors coming through each year, only the best will be able to fulfil that dream.

-As a busy and well know scuba diving centre in Thailand, barely a week goes by where we do not get three to four emails requesting employment.
-On top of that we often have instructors walking into our stores requesting employment.
+As a busy and well-known scuba diving centre in Thailand, barely a week goes by when we do not get three to four emails requesting employment.
+On top of that, we often have instructors walking into our stores requesting employment.

 Although we have never advertised a scuba instructor position, we still get about 200 job requests and CVs throughout the year.
-As you could imagine these applications add to the workload of an already busy schedule.
-We take a select few into consideration, however most will end up deleted.
+As you can imagine these applications add to the workload of an already busy schedule.
+We consider a select few, however, most will end up deleted.

 Here are some tips that hopefully will get yours considered rather than ending up in the electronic trash bin.